 Copy the sample configuration below, and paste it into a text editor.

 # Copyright 2016 Google Inc. All rights reserved. # # Licensed under the Apache License, Version 2.0 (the "License"); # you may not use this file except in compliance with the License. # You may obtain a copy of the License at # # http://www.apache.org/licenses/LICENSE-2.0 # # Unless required by applicable law or agreed to in writing, software # distributed under the License is distributed on an "AS IS" BASIS, # WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied. # See the License for the specific language governing permissions and # limitations under the License. # Put all your resources under `resources:`.
 For each resource, you need: # - The type of resource.
 In this example, the type is a Compute VM instance. # - An internal name for the resource. # - The properties for the resource.
 In this example, for VM instances, you add # the machine type, a boot disk, network information, and so on. # # For a list of supported resources, # see https://cloud.google.com/deployment-manager/docs/configuration/supported-resource-types. resources: - type: compute.v1.instance name: quickstart-deployment-vm properties: # The properties of the resource depend on the type of resource.
-For a list # of properties, see the API reference for the resource. zone: us-central1-f # Replace [MY_PROJECT] with your project ID machineType: https://www.googleapis.com/compute/v1/projects/[MY_PROJECT]/zones/us-central1-f/machineTypes/f1-micro disks: - deviceName: boot type: PERSISTENT boot: true autoDelete: true initializeParams: # Replace [IMAGE_PROJECT] with the image project, such as `debian-cloud` # Replace [FAMILY_NAME] with the image family name. # See a full list of image families at https://cloud.google.com/compute/docs/images#os-compute-support sourceImage: https://www.googleapis.com/compute/v1/projects/[IMAGE_PROJECT]/global/images/family/[FAMILY_NAME] # Replace [MY_PROJECT] with your project ID networkInterfaces: - network: https://www.googleapis.com/compute/v1/projects/[MY_PROJECT]/global/networks/default # Access Config required to give the instance a public IP address accessConfigs: - name: External NAT type: ONE_TO_ONE_NAT
+For a list # of properties, see the API reference for the resource. zone: us-central1-f # Replace [MY_PROJECT] with your project ID machineType: https://www.googleapis.com/compute/v1/projects/[MY_PROJECT]/zones/us-central1-f/machineTypes/f1-micro disks: - deviceName: boot type: PERSISTENT boot: true autoDelete: true initializeParams: # See a full list of image families at https://cloud.google.com/compute/docs/images#os-compute-support # The format of the sourceImage URL is: https://www.googleapis.com/compute/v1/projects/[IMAGE_PROJECT]/global/images/family/[FAMILY_NAME] sourceImage: https://www.googleapis.com/compute/v1/projects/debian-cloud/global/images/family/debian-9 # Replace [MY_PROJECT] with your project ID networkInterfaces: - network: https://www.googleapis.com/compute/v1/projects/[MY_PROJECT]/global/networks/default # Access Config required to give the instance a public IP address accessConfigs: - name: External NAT type: ONE_TO_ONE_NAT

 This basic configuration file describes a deployment that contains one virtual machine instance with the following properties: